laminlabs/lamindb/docs/organize.md

 artifact1.ulabels.add(ulabel1)               # annotate artifact1
 ```

-And here is how to create a sample registry `Samples` via a record type:
+And here is how to create a registry for samples as a `Record` type:

 ```python
 sample_type = ln.Record(                     # create a record type "Samples"